BEagle1984/silverback/docs/_docs/1-quickstart/108-behaviors.md

 :-- | --: | :--
 `ActivityProducerBehavior` | 100 | Starts an `Activity` and adds the tracing information to the message headers.
 `MessageIdInitializerProducerBehavior` | 200 | Ensures that the message id property has been set, using the registered `IMessageIdProvider` to generate a unique value for it.
-`BrokerKeyHeaderInitializer` | 300 | Provided by the message broker implementation (e.g. `KafkaMessageKeyInitializerProducerBehavior` or `RabbitRoutingKeyInitializerProducerBehavior`), sets the message key header that will be used by the `IProducer` implementation to set the actual message key.
+`BrokerKeyHeaderInitializer` | 210 | Provided by the message broker implementation (e.g. `KafkaMessageKeyInitializerProducerBehavior` or `RabbitRoutingKeyInitializerProducerBehavior`), sets the message key header that will be used by the `IProducer` implementation to set the actual message key.
+`HeadersWriterProducerBehavior` | 300 | Maps the properties decorated with the `HeaderAttribute` to the message headers.
+`BinaryFileHandlerProducerBehavior` | 500 | Switches to the `BinaryFileMessageSerializer` if the message being produced implements the `IBinaryFileMessage` interface.
-`SerializerProducerBehavior` | 400 | Serializes the message being produced using the configured `IMessageSerializer`.
+`SerializerProducerBehavior` | 900 | Serializes the message being produced using the configured `IMessageSerializer`.
-`EncryptorProducerBehavior` | 500 | Encrypts the message according to the `EncryptionSettings`.
+`EncryptorProducerBehavior` | 950 | Encrypts the message according to the `EncryptionSettings`.
-`ChunkSplitterProducerBehavior` | 600 | Splits the messages into chunks according to the `ChunkSettings`.
+`ChunkSplitterProducerBehavior` | 1000 | Splits the messages into chunks according to the `ChunkSettings`.

 ### IConsumerBehavior